WHAT’S KEEPING YOU

 Cost for Creative Writing Courses

-- Query letter and professional Book Proposal guidelines and one manuscript review (first five chapters).
+- Query letter and professional Book Proposal guidelines, and one manuscript review (first five chapters) provided only with full 4-week classroom workshop participation.

 - Review treatment written for a screenplay with supportive critique.